javenkn/js-testing-fundamentals/README.md

 ## Purpose

-Creating a basic abstraction of a testing framework
+Recreating a basic abstraction of a testing framework from scratch.
+This helped me learn the fundamentals of testing and how testing frameworks and assertion libraries work underneath the hood.